Incoming students - general information

 The fit testing process involves identifying the correct size and type of mask for all students and ensuring they know how to use it effectively.

-Arrangements will be made for students to be mask fit tested during the first year of their program.
+Arrangements will be made for Occupational Therapy and Physical Therapy students to be mask fit tested during the first year of their program.
+Respiratory Therapy students will book their own mask fit testing at a site of their choosing during a time period provided by the department.

 Please note that a clean-shaven face is required for those wearing N95 PPE.